 Plus, the more consumers shop with a brand, the more likely they are to continue engaging with them.
-Discounts and rewards are a strong purchasing motivator for consumers, with 40% looking for one before making a purchase.
+Discounts and rewards are a strong purchasing motivator for consumers, with over a third (38%) looking for one before making a purchase.

-But discounts aren't the only type of reward consumers are after.
-39% of Scandinavian shoppers say they want more chances to win prizes or store credit in exchange for taking part in surveys and reviews.
+But discounts aren't the only type of reward Germans are after.
+37% of German shoppers say they want more chances to win prizes or store credit in exchange for taking part in surveys and reviews.
 This is not only an opportunity for you to reward loyal customers, but also a way to persuade new prospects - and to curb the rise of distrust in brands.